RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/src/Maintenance/README.md

 #### Walk through maintenace script.

 If a project has many Pluto notebooks, a package update that affects most notebooks can become rather time consuming.
-This is primarily an issue for a maintainer of the project.
+This is primarily an issue for a maintainer of the project who has to open each notebook and trigger a package update request.

 For both "RegressionAndOtherStories.jl" based projects ("ROSStanPluto.jl" and "ROSTuringPluto.jl"), below steps will trigger creation of new Project and Manifest sections the next time a notebook is opened in Pluto.